 The Aspen Institute Germany’s Public Program serves as a forum for open discourse and exchange between decision-makers and a broader audience of interested individuals who wish to discuss fresh ideas and look at issues from new perspectives.
 As part of its mission, the Public Program is committed to both informing the public as well as engaging participants in a constructive discourse.
 For this reason, the majority of the Public Program events are open to the public.
 Topics reflect the Institute’s key issues and include a wide range of current political, economic, and social matters, as well as questions of values-based leadership.

-The Public Program consists of several different formats.
-With quarterly intervals, the Public Program hosts International Press Roundtables on current political and economic topics.
-A total of up to five foreign correspondents working in Berlin discuss the outcome of national elections or G7 summit meetings from the perspective of their country.
+The Public Program encompasses several different event formats.
+Twice a year, the Public Program hosts International Press Roundtables on current political and economic topics.
+A total of up to five international journalists, often foreign correspondents working in Berlin, discuss the outcome of elections or G7 summit meetings from the perspective of their country.

 The Public Program promotes the political literacy of the public by facilitating the open exchange between decision-makers from politics, business and society.
 Having an educated public is fundamental for a value-based society and for a healthy democracy.